onefrankguy/frankmitchell.org/posts/forcing-https-on-in-ec2.md

 intact.
 Specifying  `R=301` flag causes Apache to return a 301 response code, which tells visitors this is a permanent redirect.

-## Final Thoughts ##
+## Final thoughts ##

 There are a host of other ways to configure your web servers as well.
 HAProxy and Apache can support Nginx's "listen on two ports" setup, and Nginx does have if conditions you can use to check headers.
-How you get your HTTP traffic redirect to HTTPS does't really matter.
+How you get your HTTP traffic redirected to HTTPS does't really matter.
 What counts is that you're providing a safer experience for your users.

 [ec2]: http://aws.amazon.com/ec2 "Various (Amazon): Amazon Elastic Compute Cloud"